How Did Jessica Jones Get Her Super Powers?

-The very first episode of Netflix's Jessica Jones begins with a slice of Jessica Jones' (Krysten Ritter) daily life.
-She's a P.I. who uses her super-human abilities to help her track people down – typically cheating spouses — for a quick payout.
+The very first episode of Netflix's Jessica Jones begins with a slice of Jessica Jones' daily life.
+She's a P.I. who uses her super-human abilities to help her track people down – typically cheating spouses — for a quick pay-out.
 Season 1 of Jessica Jones never hides that Jessica has superpowers, but never elucidates how she got them.
-That changes in season 2.
+You can expect that to change in Season 2, out March 9 — judging by the trailer, this season will explore her powers' origins.

 In the comic books, Jessica Jones' powers are bundled up with tragedy.
 When Jessica is 16, her father gets tickets for the family to visit Disney World through his job at Stark Industries (yes, Tony Stark's company).
 The trip to Orlando proves fatal.